-Potentially Significant Impact (PSI) Potentially Significant Unless Mitigation Incorporated (PSUMI) Less Than Significant Impact (LTSI) No Impact (NI) IX.
-GREENHOUSE GAS EMISSIONS Wc ould the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? \boxtimes b) Conflict with an applicable plan or policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes a, b) The projects have the potential to generate greenhouse gas emissions during construction, in addition to construction worker trips to and from the project site.
-A potentially significant impact is identified and will be evaluated in the EIR.
-In the long-term, the projects are expected to provide a benefit with respect to reduction of greenhouse gas emissions.
-A greenhouse gas emissions/climate change technical report will be prepared for the proposed projects, and this issue will be addressed in the EIR.
+Potentially Significant Impact (PSI) Significant Unless Mitigation Incorporated (PSUMI) Less Than Significant Impact (LTSI) No Impact (NI) IX.
+(GREENHOUSE GAS EMISSIONS Wo uld the e project: a) direct erate greenhouse gas emissions, either tly or indirectly, that may have a icant impact on the environment? \boxtimes b) regula ict with an applicable plan or policy or ation adopted for the purpose of reducing missions of greenhouse gases? a, b) The projects have the potential to gene addition to construction worker trips impact is identified and will be evaluate to provide a benefit with respect to reduemissions/climate change technical repissue will be addressed in the EIR. to and from the total to the the project site.
+A n the long-term, the nhouse gas emissio potentially si projects are ons.
+A greenh gnificant expected ouse gas